Download and read “School Runs” on the go.

 September 18, 2018

 As every year, the first week of school is fucking stressful.
 Kids are already tired and cranky in the afternoons, the traffic is driving me ballistic, and the money goes out in doubles.
-There are the arts and crafts lessons, singing, music, Spanish … and the shoes and the wellies and the raincoats and anything and everything else you can think of we, the parents, most likely have to pay for in September.
+There are the arts and crafts lessons, singing, music, Spanish … and the shoes and the wellies and the raincoats and anything and everything else you can think of we, the parents, have to pay for in September.

 Of course, I don’t mind investing in my kid’s education, quite the opposite.
 I believe every penny spend on education is worth it.
 But I would still like to know why everything must be so bloody expensive when it comes to kids and their education?!?
-Anyone, anyone with answers?

 Instead of paying someone else to look after our kids, I was going to look after them.
 Apparently, it was cheaper than having a nanny and a cleaner and pay for my travel to work.

-Unfortunately, after having two kids, I’m not considered a valuable asset to most companies.
-They look at me and think that I’m a liability.
+Unfortunately, after having two kids, I’m not considered a valuable asset to the majority of employers.
+They look at me and see a liability.
 Yes, our modern, advanced society seems to believe that the moment a woman becomes a mother, she loses all abilities to think, work, and be productive.
 The small fact that dudes run most companies doesn’t help our cause.
-The prejudice against working mothers is massive and still growing.
+The prejudice against working mothers is massive and growing stronger.

 But the reality is very different.
 I cook, clean, do the shopping, do the laundry, look after the garden, sell stuff we don’t need any more on eBay and most importantly I’m a writer.
 Or I should rather say that I try to write.
-Words don’t come to me as quickly as they used to.
+I was a writer in my previous life.
+For some reason, words don’t come to me as easily as they used to.